davidpham5/blogging-is-back-baby/src/content/this-is-my-next/2026-03-10-why-this-section.md

   - writing
   - meta
 ---

-I've been reading [Aram Zucker-Scharff's blog](https://fightwithtools.dev/) for a while.
-What I like about it is that it's a *work log*, not a portfolio.
-Every post is a day in the process — the false starts, the decisions, the small wins.
+I had something missing on my site for a while.
+I thought maybe `/projects` could serve as a way to deep dive into a technology, e.g. *Astro* or *htmx*.

+The challenge was that I'd have starts and stops on a projects.
+The last year, I had deep sense of alienation from my work.
+I didn't feel it was my own.
+Engineer ownership became a way to take the blame of something not working out.
+It made risk taking and experimental work more precarious.

+[Aram Zucker-Scharff's blog](https://fightwithtools.dev/) `fightwithtools` is a *work log* of his projects, that serves as a bit of inspiration.
+After chatting with Aram, he shared that the blog helps him organize his projects and allows him to pause for a period of time and pick it back up when ready.

 I want that for myself.

-This site has essays and thoughts and amplified links.
+This site has essays, storystreams, and turbocharged links.
 But nothing that captures the texture of *building in progress*.
 This Is My Next is that space.

 ## The Rules

-1. Ship a post when something gets done, not when it's polished
+1. Share what I am learning as rough unedited progress logs.
-2. The TODO section is the contract — what I said I'd do, whether I did it
+2. The TODO section is stick and sits before the post
-3. Tags are for navigation, not performance
+3. Learning for learning sake is fun

 ## What I'm Working On

-Right now: the infrastructure for this very section.
-Meta, but it has to start somewhere.
+I am using Claude Code to build out features so I can write, discover, and share more.
+So to that end, I am exploring at-proto as the next big thing in web development.
+Claude Code is enabling a bicycle of my creativity and innovation.
+I am aim to teach myself to take advantage of the tools of my peers and have this technology service me and my ambition.